awsdocs/aws-freertos-docs/doc_source/userguide/dev-mode-key-provisioning.md

 Public Key Infrastructure Setup
 Follow the instructions in [ Registering Your CA Certificate](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-your-own.html#register-CA-cert) to create a certificate hierarchy for your device lab certificate\.
 Stop before executing the sequence described in the section *Creating a Device Certificate Using Your CA Certificate*\.
-In this case, the device will not be signing the certificate request \(that is, the Certificate Service Request or CSR\) because the X\.509 encoding logic required for creating and signing a CSR has been excluded from the Amazon FreeRTOS demo projects to reduce ROM size\.
+In this case, the device will not be signing the certificate request \(that is, the Certificate Service Request or CSR\) because the X\.509 encoding logic required for creating and signing a CSR has been excluded from the FreeRTOS demo projects to reduce ROM size\.
 Instead, for lab testing purposes, create a private key on your workstation and use it to sign the CSR\.

 ```
 openssl genrsa -out tempCsrSigner.key 2048